Tonyxcode08/Collection-Manager/README.md

 -Highly customizable for different collections
 -Saves changes back into the games.txt
 -Edit data inside the program
+## ADDED IN V2
+-Print the table to a file
+-Extra comments for maintainability

 ## NEXT STEPS
--Better Maintainability
--Save the table to a file
+-Modularize my code